Sexual harassment: Post-complaint retaliation and backlash

 Retaliation has occurred when a sexual harassment victim suffers a negative action as a result of the harassment.
-For example, a complainant be given poor evaluations or low grades, have their projects sabotaged, be denied work or academic opportunities, have their work hours cut back, and other actions against them which undermine their productivity, or their ability to advance at work or school, being fired after reporting sexual harassment or leading to unemployment as they may be suspended, asked to resign, or be fired from their jobs altogether.
+For example, a complainant may be given poor evaluations or low grades, have their projects sabotaged, be denied work or academic opportunities, or have their work hours cut back.
+Other actions against them that undermine their productivity or their ability to advance at work or school include being fired after reporting sexual harassment, or leading to unemployment, as they may be suspended, asked to resign, or be fired from their jobs altogether.
 Retaliation can even involve further sexual harassment, and also stalking and cyberstalking of the victim.
 Moreover, a school professor or employer accused of sexual harassment, or who is the colleague of a perpetrator, can use their power to see that a victim is never hired again (blacklisting), or never accepted to another school.

 Of the women who have approached her to share their own experiences of being sexually harassed by their teachers, feminist writer Naomi Wolf wrote in 2004:

 I am ashamed of what I tell them: that they should indeed worry about making an accusation because what they fear is likely to come true.
 Not one of the women I have heard from had an outcome that was not worse for her than silence.
 One, I recall, was drummed out of the school by peer pressure.
 Many faced bureaucratic stonewalling.
 Some women said they lost their academic status as golden girls overnight; grants dried up, letters of recommendation were no longer forthcoming.
 No one was met with a coherent process that was not weighted against them.
 Usually, the key decision-makers in the college or university—especially if it was a private university—joined forces to, in effect, collude with the faculty member accused; to protect not him necessarily but the reputation of the university, and to keep information from surfacing in a way that could protect other women.
 The goal seemed to be not to provide a balanced forum, but damage control.

+Illustration depicting the practice of repeatedly questioning sexual assault survivors.

-Another woman who was interviewed by sociologist Helen Watson said, "Facing up to the crime and having to deal with it in public is probably worse than suffering in silence.
+Another woman whom sociologist Helen Watson interviewed said, "Facing up to the crime and having to deal with it in public is probably worse than suffering in silence.
 I found it to be a lot worse than the harassment itself."

 Backlash stress

-Backlash stress is stress resulting from an uncertainty regarding changing norms for interacting with women in the workplace.
+Backlash stress is stress resulting from uncertainty regarding changing norms for interacting with women in the workplace.
 Backlash stress now deters many male workers from befriending female colleagues, or providing them with any assistance, such as holding doors open.
 As a result, women are being handicapped by a lack of the necessary networking and mentorship.